Jcssss/pixel-art-app/README.md

 2. Create a custom menu toolbar to undo, redo, and clear the canvas

 # Useful Articles and Tutorials
+[Electron IPC Channels](https://www.electronjs.org/docs/latest/tutorial/ipc) - Used to communicate between the app and the electron framework

 # Useful Packages and Libraries